-Many couples are choosing to hold smaller weddings and inform family and friends afterward via a printed wedding announcement.
-But when couples include registry information, should those receiving the announcements feel obligated to send a gift?
-Cheryl weighs in below.
+Over the past few years, many couples have chosen more intimate weddings, then informed family and friends of their nuptials with a printed wedding announcement.
+But when newly wedded couples include registry information on that announcement, should those receiving it feel obligated to send a gift?

 Oh my, that was awkward — for the couple, I mean.
 Etiquette is pretty straightforward here.
-It’s a great idea for couples to send out wedding announcements to friends and family to notify them of their nuptials, but a wedding gift should not be expected or mentioned (in the form of registry information).
+It’s an excellent idea for couples to send out wedding announcements to friends and family to notify them of their nuptials.
+However, a wedding gift should not be expected or mentioned (i.e., registry information).
 Seems like a not-so-subtle hint if you ask me.

 Unlike a wedding invitation, an announcement does not carry the obligation of a gift.
 To answer your question simply: You are not expected, nor should you feel obligated to give a wedding gift.
 A card with your congratulations is totally appropriate.
 If someone else was so moved to send a gift, that would be fine also.

 If you have questions or comments about this post or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected]